ietuks/DataAnalystics/README.md

-# UT-DataAnalystics
+# R and RapidMiner-DataAnalystics
-UT Austin Data Analytics
+Data Analytics